Solomon198/Anonymous-Platform/fe-libs/ui-library/src/libs/components/Icon/Readmed.md

 -   For the icon context provider the `icons` props from pack needs to be passed.

+-   Note don't pass this icon to `startIcon` or `endIcon` of the Button component.
+It will not adjust well with variant `contained` on the button component but works well with other variant.
+Note this incase you still want to use it.
+To be safe and not have to worry about anything Just import the Icon like you will from your default export and pass it to Button component.

 | props  | value  | description                                                          |
 | ------ | ------ | -------------------------------------------------------------------- |
 | size?  | number | size of icon                                                         |